Guitar Amplifier Repair in Newark (Nottingham)

 My History in Guitar Amp Repair

 Keld Ampworks Guitar amp repair was established in 2010 and moved to Newark (Nottingham) in 2012.
 Before Keld I studied with the Maughan Amplifier Company, a well-respected guitar amplifier repair and manufacturer in the North of England.
-I gained extensive experience of amp servicing in this position and during my time doing repairs and sales for Gear4Music.
+I gained extensive experience of amp servicing in this position and during my time doing repairs and sales for Gear4Music in York.
 Although guitar amps are relatively simple, when repairing gear it’s important to have a thorough understanding of the theoretical as well as the practical and for this reason I completed a Masters in Electronic Engineering from the University of York.

-As well as the repair and design of guitar and bass amplifiers, I currently work as a development engineer designing amplifiers for a world-leading audio engineering company.
 As an active musician, playing in a range of different bands, I really do understand how crucial it is to have your gear in top condition!

 Recent Amp Repairs